-Clorox has a comprehensive enterprise risk management process to identify, assess and prioritize potential business risks.
+ESG progress and performance.
+Clorox continues to be committed to strong governance and ESG performance and is working to further tie elements of ESG goals to executive compensation awards.
+Reviewing and guiding risk management policies Clorox has a comprehensive enterprise risk management process to identify, assess and prioritize potential business risks.
 The process includes identifying risks, assessing exposures and quantifying the value at risk.
 The evaluation considers level of impact, the vulnerability to an event based on the time and capacity to react and adapt, and likelihood of an occurrence.

-An Enterprise Risk Management (ERM) Steering Committee, consisting of senior leaders across the organization, was established to provide a sustainable framework to proactively identify, understand, assess, prioritize, articulate and continuously manage risks, both existing and emerging, across the entire organization, including climate risks.
-This committee approves our processes; prioritizes and allocates resources; oversees and reviews risk identification and mitigation, tactics and assessments.
+An Enterprise Risk Management (ERM) Steering Committee, consisting of senior leaders across the organization, was established to provide a sustainable framework to proactively identify, understand, assess, prioritize, articulate and continuously manage risks, both existing and emerging, across the entire organization.
+The committee approves our processes; prioritizes and allocates resources; oversees and reviews risk identification and mitigation, tactics and assessments.
 Executive risk owners are then identified to further assess risks and develop, monitor, manage and be accountable for mitigation strategies for risks they own; escalate issues and request resources as appropriate.
-The ERM office reports to the Board of Directors, including on ESG risks, at least annually.

-(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.
+The ERM steering committee reports at least annually to the Board of Directors, including on ESG risks (including climate).
+For example, the ERM Committee has identified climate risk as one of Clorox's top enterprise risks and has advised the Board of Directors of this risk and is working to develop, under the oversight of the Board and with internal and external resources, scenario plans, strategies and action plans to address climate risks and decarbonize our business in furtherance of our publicly stated climate goals.
+C1.2 (C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.